How Operation Ma is bringing terrorists in Kashmir to the mainstream

 In this operation, the Army, on the directions of General Officer Commanding (GoC) of 15 Corps Lieutenant General Kanwal Jeet Singh Dhillon, undertook an exercise in the hunt for missing youths and approached their families.
 The strategically located 15 Corps, also known as Chinar Corps, is at the forefront in fighting the insurgency in the Valley as well as countering Pakistan's actions on the Line of Control (LoC).

-"Do good and serve your mother, then your mother and then your mother and then your father.
+"Do good and serve your mother, and then your father.
 This is the importance of mother in the Holy Quran and that is what showed me the way in order to bring these misguided youths back to their families," Lt Gen Dhillon told PTI recently.

 Few terrorists, including self-styled commanders in Valley will be killed soon: J&K DGP